 Best Tarkov Ammo and Ammo Charts 2021 – Tarkov Guide

 Using the best Tarkov ammo is important to your success in PvE and PvP fights, but which round do you use and when?
 Learn the best in slot and budget ammo types for a range of situations in this summary of Tarkov Ammo charts and ammo guide updated for 2021.

 Ammo (also referred to rounds or bullets) in Escape From Tarkov receive a lot of community attention and for good reason as they are your primary means of dispatching Scav and PMC enemies in fights.
 As a new, intermediate or budget conscious player though determining the best ammo to use in Tarkov can be a tricky part of the learning curve that this guide aims to help you overcome.
-For those that prefer video based content Pestily offers a fantastic Tarkov ammo chart 12.9 update which covers some of the latest changes to the ammo system he also has a Pestily ammo tier list.
+For those that prefer video based content Pestily offers a fantastic Tarkov ammo chart 12.9 update which covers some of the latest changes to the ammo system and he also has a Pestily ammo tier list.

 While it would be easy to create a bullet tier list from the best Escape From Tarkov ammo by sheer stats the aim of this guide is to discuss several top to mid tier ammo choices and when each is effective factoring in time of the wipe, playstyle and importantly your budget.
 The EFT ammo chart below can serve as a handy reference point while further down we’ll discuss what ammo you should use for the most common gun calibres.